GSA/digitalgov.gov/content/resources/embedding-equity-in-civic-design-to-transform-customer-experience.md

 On his first day in office, President Biden issued [Executive Order (13985) On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/) (“Equity Executive Order”).
 The Equity Executive Order contains powerful language – it states that “Equal opportunity is the bedrock of American democracy” (see Figure 1).
 It goes further by stating that “disparities in our laws and public policies, and in our public and private institutions, have been denied equal opportunity to individuals and communities.”
 It calls for a whole-of-government transformation, requiring all agencies to develop equity action plans to match the scale of the challenges that we face as a nation, including recovering from a global pandemic, promoting prosperity and economic growth, and tackling the climate crisis.
 In each of these areas, the federal government is particularly charged with understanding how our efforts advance outcomes for all people, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
 As civic designers, this has been a foundational moment for us to re-center our approaches, from how we form teams, plan customer research, build bias checks into our processes, validate with and involve customers in our work.

+{{< img src="executive-order-13985-text-bubbles" >}}

-Figure 1: Language included in Executive Order 13985: On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government
+_Figure 1: Language included in Executive Order 13985: On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government._

 ## CX and Equity